Tell them I love them…

 “When they kept on questioning him, he straightened up and said to them, “Let any one of you who is without sin be the first to throw a stone at her.”
 John 8:7 (NIV)

-God told me to pray for Peter and He would work out the rest.
+God told me to pray for kid and He would work out the rest.
 So, I’ve made it my goal to pray for kids like this.
 He dropped out of school and began selling drugs at a young age, I’ve since found out.
-There are many kids and like Peter who grow up to be adults with no hope or future outside of what they know.
+There are many kids and like this one who grow up to be adults with no hope or future outside of what they know.
 But God loves EVERY ONE.
 Even the sinner.
 He loves the sinner, he hates the sin.

 God loves even the most difficult to love.
 If you think God loves you more than the thief next door?
 Think again.
 That thief was once an innocent baby boy or girl.
 What happened in their life for them to turn to such outrageous things?
 I’m not justifying anyone.
-We are all to pay consequence for our actions, but God has given an opportunity for saving and for hope, don’t we all deserve forgiveness?
-The bible says if we cannot forgive another persons sin, how can we expect to be forgiven.
+We are all to pay consequence for our actions, but God has given an opportunity to everyone to hear the word of hope.
+It may seem like we don’t deserve it because we don’t, but God gives freely to all who come to repentance.
+The bible also says if we cannot forgive another persons sin, how can we expect to be forgiven.
 (Matthew 6:15)

 If God said, don’t bother with them they are just a bunch of sinners, a lot of us wouldn’t be here today.
 Prayer is the most powerful tool we have, and God wants us to use it for ourselves and others.
 Prayer changes things.